 All that means an employer can’t fire an employee because of their sex, color, race, religion, age, national origin, or disability.
 Employees also can’t be fired due to employer retaliation because they were filing complaints, asserting their rights, being a part of the investigation against discriminatory practices, or because of their off-duty conduct.
 Also, refusing to engage in an act that violates a public policy can’t be a reason for termination.

 But, that doesn’t mean these terminations don’t occur.
 If you believe you have experienced a wrongful termination in Missouri, you may be eligible to file a claim against your employer.
 However, you’ll need experienced attorneys by your side to help you.

 Benefits of Hiring a Wage Dispute Lawyer

 According to the Missouri employment code, if your employer knowingly broke the law and failed to compensate you, you have three years to file a claim “for the collection of any deficiency in wages.”

 Ordering an employer to make up the difference between what the employee was paid and the amount they should have been paid is a common remedy for wage violations.
 This sum is often referred to as “back pay.”
 Typically, a two-year statute of limitations applies to the recovery of back pay, but if the violation is willful, a three-year statute of limitations applies.

-The Missouri Employee Rights and Employment Discrimination Center has a track record of success in wage disputes.
-Reach out to us so we can fight this battle with you.
+The Missouri Employee Rights and Employment Discrimination Center has a track record of success when dealing with disputes regarding wage and hour laws.
+Reach out to us and schedule a free initial consultation so we can fight this battle with you.

 If you have been drinking, use our "Blood Alcohol Content (BAC) Calculator"to estimate your Blood Alcohol Content (BAC) before you drive, but please keep in mind that the information it provides is just an estimate and may not be inaccurate.